 the procedure and timetable to be followed in respect of such Urgent CUSC Modification Proposal which in the case of a CUSC Modification Proposal and, if applicable, any Workgroup Alternative CUSC Modification(s) which constitutes an EBR Amendment shall meet the minimum consultation requirements of the Electricity Balancing Regulation.

-The Panel Chairman or, in his absence, the Panel Secretary shall forthwith provide the Authority with the recommendation (if any) ascertained in accordance with Paragraphs 8.24.2(a) to (e) inclusive, of the CUSC Modifications Panel as to the matters referred to in Paragraph 8.24.2, and shall consult the Authority as to whether such CUSC Modification Proposal is an Urgent CUSC Modification Proposal and, if so, as to the procedure and timetable which should apply in respect thereof.
+The Panel Chair or, in their absence, the Panel Secretary shall forthwith provide the Authority with the recommendation (if any) ascertained in accordance with Paragraphs 8.24.2(a) to (e) inclusive, of the CUSC Modifications Panel as to the matters referred to in Paragraph 8.24.2, and shall consult the Authority as to whether such CUSC Modification Proposal is an Urgent CUSC Modification Proposal and, if so, as to the procedure and timetable which should apply in respect thereof.

-If the CUSC Modifications Panel has been unable to make a recommendation in accordance with Paragraph 8.24.2.(d) or Paragraph 8.24.2(e) as to the matters referred to in Paragraph 8.24.3 then the Panel Chairman or, in his absence, the Panel Secretary may recommend whether he considers that such proposal should be treated as an Urgent CUSC Modification Proposal shall forthwith consult the Authority as to whether such CUSC Modification Proposal is an Urgent CUSC Modification Proposal and, if so, as to the procedure and timetable that should apply in respect thereof.
+If the CUSC Modifications Panel has been unable to make a recommendation in accordance with Paragraph 8.24.2.(d) or Paragraph 8.24.2(e) as to the matters referred to in Paragraph 8.24.3 then the Panel Chair or, in their absence, the Panel Secretary may recommend whether they consider that such proposal should be treated as an Urgent CUSC Modification Proposal shall forthwith consult the Authority as to whether such CUSC Modification Proposal is an Urgent CUSC Modification Proposal and, if so, as to the procedure and timetable that should apply in respect thereof.

 The CUSC Modifications Panel shall: